The Micro-Aggregated Profit Share: Omitted Proofs

 \subsection{Proof of Proposition \ref{prop:indprofitrate}}

-\textbf{Proposition \ref{prop:indprofitrate}} (Individual Profit Rates and Economic Primitives). \textit{Under the assumptions of cost-minimizing behavior and a continuously differentiable, homogeneous production function with an arbitrary number of inputs, a producer's profit rate, defined as profits over sales, can be written as}
+\textbf{Proposition \ref{prop:indprofitrate}} (Profit Rates, Monopoly, and Monopsony). \textit{Under the assumptions of cost-minimizing behavior, the existence of a continuously differentiable and quasiconcave production function, and monopsony power in factor markets, a producer's profit rate, defined as profits over sales, can be written as}